During the outpatient clerkship, students are required to:

 - All students are required to participate in a 2 day Hospice Experience.
 It is important that you review the prior to the dayback and review for your hospice experience.
-See #6 below.
+This interactive module goes over the basics of hospice, the medications used to treat patients, and the symptoms of patients who are dying.
+This module is brand new and will likely need edits.
+Please send any recommended changes to firstname.lastname@example.org.
+See required item #6 below.
 All patients are consented prior to medical student involvement in their care.
 They are told that you will be there and can decline.
 They have agreed to your participation to help you learn.

 - The nurse and you will meet and drive together visiting patients enrolled in hospice care.
 The nurse will be completing a professionalism form on you, at the end of your 2 day experience.
 After your hospice experience, you should write a 1-2 pg. essay reflecting on your experience.
 This essay should be submitted to Carol Carden via email, the nurse that you worked with and one peer from the clerkship that you select personally.